Oslo International Church Music Festival

 Norwegian Festival of Literature

 Lillehammer, May.
 This is the largest literature festival in the Nordic countries, whose main focus is Norwegian contemporary literature and the interaction between literature and society.
 Featuring best selling authors from around the world, the festival, which takes place in Lillehammer, attracted 543 authors and artists from 20 countries, and 36,514 visitors last year.
 Seminars, writing courses, debates, performances, exhibitions, meeting with authors, and more.
 Read more about Norwegian Festival of Literature.
 Next: 20 - 25 May 2014.

 Bergen International Festival

 Bergen, late May-early June.
 This festival, the largest of its kind in Scandinavia, was founded in 1953.
 Taking place every year over two weeks in spring, the festival presents over 150 events in the fields of music, ballet, opera, theatre, dance and the performing arts, with many of the events taking place outdoors.
 With its focus on Nordic Impulses, the festival also aims to be a meeting place for creative and performing artists from the Nordic countries, celebrating their diversity and differences.
 His Majesty King Harald V is the festival's Royal patron.
 The festival attracted some 60,000 visitors in 2009.
 Read more about Bergen International Festival.
-This year: 22 May-5 June 2013.
+Next: 21 May - 4 June 2014.